Daisuke Ejima

-Daisuke Ejima (江島 大佑, Ejima Daisuke) is a Paralympic swimmer from Japan competing mainly in category S7 events.
+Daisuke Ejima (江島 大佑, Ejima Daisuke) is a retired Paralympic swimmer from Japan competing mainly in category S7 events.

-Daisuke has competed at two Paralympics, firstly in 2004 in Athens and then in 2008 in Beijing.
-In Athens he was part of the Japanese 4x50m Medley team that won a silver medal behind a new Paralympic record set by Brazil.
+Ejima has competed at two Paralympics, firstly in 2004 in Athens and then in 2008 in Beijing.
+In Athens he was part of the Japanese 4×50m Medley team that won a silver medal behind a new Paralympic record set by Brazil.
 He also competed in the 50m butterfly finishing seventh, 100m backstroke finishing seventh and was disqualified from the heat of 200m individual medley.
 At the 2008 games he competed in the same individual events finishing fourth in the 50m butterfly, fifth in the 100m backstroke and seventh in the 200m individual medley.
+He competed in the same categories at the 2012 Paralympics in London.

+Personal life

+Ejima started taking swimming classes at the age of three, and continued to train throughout his childhood with the goal of practicing competitively.
+When he was in eighth grade, he had a stroke after a baseball game with friends, remaining with the left side of his body paralyzed.
+Over time, he partly regained motion in his left leg.